stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

     `Eq`, `Ord`, `Show`, `FromDouble`, `Semigroup`, and `Monoid` for this.

-13. Use the new data type from exercise 12 to calculate the atomic mass of an element and comput the molecular mass of a molecule given by its formula.
+13. Use the new data type from exercise 12 to calculate the atomic mass of an element and compute the molecular mass of a molecule given by its formula.

     Hint: With a suitable utility function, you can use `foldMap`